-- a.
-Each bus stop location shall consist of only one bench or shelter unit unless otherwise approved.
-Multiple benches at one stop location may only be considered when ridership records indicate a clear need for their installation. - b.
-Bus benches shall be placed in a manner that sidewalk passage is not narrowed to less than the minimum widths set forth by ADA. the Americans with Disabilities Act. - e. -Bus bench placement, which would result in sidewalk widths less than thirty-six (36") inches, shall require the transit provider to install additional sidewalk width and acquire additional ROWright of way at their expense, as needed to maintain ADA required sidewalk widths.
+- 1. Each bus stop location shall consist of only one bench or shelter unit unless otherwise approved.
+Multiple benches at one stop location may only be considered when ridership records indicate a clear need for their installation. - 2.
+Bus benches shall be placed in a manner that sidewalk passage is not narrowed to less than the minimum widths set forth by ADA.

+3. Bus bench placement, which would result in sidewalk widths less than thirty-six (36") inches, shall require the transit provider to install additional sidewalk width and acquire additional ROW at their expense, as needed to maintain ADA required sidewalk widths.